rohanadnan1/AskHub-Blogs/ReadMe.md

-Step Four is to run the following command in terminal npx tailwindcss -i ./src/input.css -o ./src/output.css --watch
+Step Four is to run the following command in terminal npx tailwindcss -i ./src/input.css -o ./src/output.css --watch there is another way of doing this go to your package.json file an in the scripts write a dev aur run script and paste this command

 Step Five is to Link output.css to your html file
  <!-- <!doctype html>